-The idea of a coastal water trail in Maine was born in the late 1970s following a land survey conducted by the State of Maine of the uninhabited coastal islands.
+The idea for the coastal water trail that would eventually become the Maine Island Trail was born in the late 1980s, following a land survey of uninhabited coastal islands conducted by the State of Maine.
 The survey determined that the State held title to some 1,300 unclaimed islands, rocks, ledges, and low-water bars along the coast.
-In the mid-1980s, the State collaborated with the Island Institute, a nonprofit organization serving the islands and communities of the Gulf of Maine, to evaluate the recreational potential of these properties.
+In the mid-1980s, the State collaborated with the Island Institute, a nonprofit organization that serves the islands and island communities of the Gulf of Maine, to evaluate the recreational potential of these properties.

-During this early contemplation of the Maine Island Trail, a concern was expressed that widespread and unchecked visitation could damage the natural integrity of the fragile coastal islands.
-Dave therefore wrote a proposal to the Maine Bureau of Parks & Lands and L.L.
-Bean for modest seed money to create a “Maine Island Trail Association” that would be charged with caring for the trail islands to ensure the integrity of their wilderness character.
-The proposal was funded, establishing a partnership between the Island Institute and the Maine Bureau of Parks and Lands that L.L.
-Bean has supported ever since.
-The Maine Island Trail Association (soon dubbed MITA) was now official.
+During this early contemplation of the Trail, concern was expressed that widespread and unchecked visitation could damage the natural integrity of these fragile coastal islands.
+Considering this possibility, Getchell Sr. wrote a proposal to the Maine Bureau of Parks & Lands and L.L.
+Bean in 1988 for modest seed money to create a “Maine Island Trail Association” that would be charged with stewarding the Trail islands.
+The proposal was funded, establishing a partnership that the Maine Bureau of Parks & Lands and L.L.
+Bean continue to support to this day.
+The Maine Island Trail Association (soon to be known commonly as MITA) was official.

 As the Trail swelled in size and popularity, MITA’s significance grew—and so did its divergence from the core mission of the Island Institute.
 In 1993, MITA became an independent nonprofit entity of its own.
 MITA made the move from Rockland to establish an office in Portland, and has continued to evolve while remaining centered on its mission of promoting responsible island recreation and stewardship.